How to Perform SSL Pinning in iOS Apps

 How to Implement SSL Pinning in your iOS App

-The function would “requests credentials from the delegate in response to an authentication request from the remote server.”
-The developers will then compare certificates from the server with one saved in the app bundle.
+The function would “request credentials from the delegate in response to an authentication request from the remote server.”
+The iPhone app developer will then compare certificates from the server with one saved in the app bundle.
 If the two certificates are found identical, authentication will let it pass and the client will be able to connect to the server.

 2. Alamofire Certificate Pinning

 Alamofire is one of the most famous libraries for HTTP networking in Swift language.
 It comes with the built-in functionality for SSL pinning in iOS Swift and is extremely easy to use.
-Here’s how to secure an iOS app with Alamofire certificate pinning.
+Here’s how to make a secure iOS app with Alamofire certificate pinning.

 Common Issues Associated With SSL Pinning Implementation & How to Solve Them

-The Quality Assurance Experts at Appinventiv, we regularly test our mobile apps for security vulnerabilities, including full network penetration.
-But there are many app testing agencies that don’t focus on these with the same enthusiasm.
-And can seem reluctant when implementing this particular iOS security framework in their apps.
+The Quality Assurance Experts at reputed app development agencies, regularly test mobile apps for security vulnerabilities, including full network penetration.
+But there are many app testing agencies that don’t focus on these areas with the same enthusiasm.
+They seem reluctant when implementing this particular iPhone security solution in their apps.

 Here are some of the prevalent reasons behind this –

-- One of the biggest disadvantage of SSL pinning in iOS is its implementation.
-The process is complex and it can force the developers to write the code again and complicate the app builds.
+- One of the biggest disadvantages of SSL pinning in iOS app is its implementation.
+The process is complex and it can force the developers to write the code again and again and complicate the app building process.

-- Pinning certificates which are bound to change regularly can force the developers to update the app binary everytime certificate changes.
+- Pinning iOS SSL certificates which are bound to change regularly can force the developers to update the app binary everytime certificate changes.